 Salve Recipes for Beginners

 Ready to start making your own healing salves?
-Here are a few salve recipes for common ailments to get you started:
+Here are a few herbal salve recipes for common ailments to get you started:

 Stephanie